Leanne, a Wyndham timeshare Owner for 15 years explored Perth using her ownership. Here’s her story…

 Our last Wyndham break away is still very much a topic of many a conversation and is definitely a holiday we will remember always, as it was so jam packed full of wonderful experiences and memories which we will both cherish forever.

 For those of you who have never left the east coast of Australia, do yourself a huge favour and jump on a plane to the other side.
 I was surprised at how cheap the fares were and if you clock up enough frequent flyer points…it’s even cheaper plus, the scenery across our great desert land is somewhat spectacular to say the least.

 The day after school broke up, we headed west to Perth for the very first time.
-With our sights set on spending nine days at the beautiful Wyndham Resort & Spa in Dunsborough and four days either side in Perth staying at the Outram and visiting friends, we certainly had plenty of time to explore this amazing part of our country.
+With our sights set on spending nine days at the beautiful Club Wyndham Dunsborough and four days either side in Perth staying at the Outram and visiting friends, we certainly had plenty of time to explore this amazing part of our country.

 Having never been to Western Australia before we decided to hire a car so as to see as much as we could of what the West Coast had to offer.
 Our little Toyota Corolla certainly clocked up some kilometres.